gbrini/PPMElaboratoBackend/README.md

 This API defines three user roles, as well as allowing access by unregistered users.

+The APIs are available using this url URL

 The table below sets out all the features and the availability of the roles.

 | API description | Method| Anon | Standard | Premium | Admin |